rossedward-arch/ml-generative-energy-design/learning_roadmap/01__foundation/02_progress_log.md

 - Read Chapter 5 on Debugging to learn how to find and fix errors
 - Practice debugging on small Python programs after studying the chapter
 - Prepare to use these skills when starting larger simulation or ML projects

+### 📆 04/07/2025 | 📘 Chapter 5 debugging Progress Log

+**What I did**:
+-Read Chapter 5 on debugging techniques for Python programs -Learned structured steps: identifying, isolating, diagnosing, and fixing bugs -Practiced using print() statements and assert for tracing logic errors --Experimented with the built-in pdb debugger to step through faulty code

+**Reflections**:
+-A systematic approach to debugging makes problem-solving much more efficient -Print-based debugging may apear to be useful, but stepping through code is clearer for complex logic.
+-Checking inputs are correct and small test cases are important for catching errors early.
+-Many bugs come from assumtions of the developer about ddata shapes, type and model behaviour.

+**Challenges**:
+-Tracking bugs that span multiple tools or data handoffs (e.g., from Grasshopper to Python) -Diagnosing silent failures (Would using asssertions throughoput code help?)

+**Next steps**:
+-Read Chapter 6 on Lists to deepen understanding of list structures and operations -Explore list comprehensions and how they can streamline data transformations